Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 </OutboundSubject>
 ```

-The _stateOrProvinceName_ will be transferred from the certificate request into the _serialNumber_ and then it will be removed from the issued certificate.
+The content of the _stateOrProvinceName_ field will be transferred from the certificate request into the _serialNumber_ field of the issued certificate, and the _stateOrProvinceName_ field will be removed from the issued certificate.

 ```xml
 <DirectoryServicesMapping />